SeleniumHQ/www.seleniumhq.org/src/main/rst/00_Note_to-the-reader.rst

                     Thanks very much for reading.

-							-- the Selenium Documentation Team.
+							-- the Selenium Documentation Team